BD2KGenomics/dcc-ops/boardwalk/README.md

 Once you run the installer, docker-compose will use dev.yml to set up boardwalk and its components.
 It will create the Docker images using the Dockerfiles located inside `dcc-dashboard, dcc-dashboard-service, and dcc-metadata-indexer/v2`.

+In addition, installing boardwalk in dev mode will also install kibana under `myexample.com/kibana/` to aid in debugging all things related to elasticsearch, as well as to help in making new queries and aggregations that may be necessary.

 ### Installation Questions
 * Choose a mode you want to run the installer (prod/dev).
 * On question `What is your Google Client ID?`, put your Google Client ID.
 See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)